 My favorite Omni Homestead activities are afternoon tea, the front patio rocking chairs, and swimming in their indoor pool, which is fed by the local warm mineral springs water.
 Though the greatest pleasure of all is to enjoy afternoon tea in the Great Hall with guests and visitors between 3 and 4 PM.

 The Homestead is unique in that it truly looks like a massive hospital from the days of yore when you first drive up and see it poking through the mountains.
 However, as you snake you way to the hidden entrance, you will be impressed by the beauty and simplicity of this National Historic Landmark.
-The Homestead’s championship golf courses are within a short drive as well as the jewel in their crown, the Jefferson Pools.
+Twenty-two American Presidents have stayed at the resort.

-The Jefferson Pools are supplied by mineral springs from a source at the Homestead, do not require chemical treatments, and are naturally heated.
+The Jefferson Pools are supplied by mineral springs from a source at the Homestead.
+Best of all, they do not require chemical treatments and are naturally heated.
 The price to soak is $17, which they refer to as “taking in the waters”.
 I will warn you that the building housing the Jefferson Pools is in shambles with paint peeling off the walls and the floors looking as if they could cave in at any minute.

-5 Things to do in Hot/Warm Springs
+5 Things to Do in Warm/HotSprings

 - River rainbow trout and bass fishing

 - Visit a swimming hole; some offer inner tubes and rafts